lelutin/puppet-asterisk/README.md

 configuration options.
 The default values are taken from Debian's default iax.conf file.

-For passing in settings, you need to send a hash to the `asterisk::iax` class with the `iax_options` parameter:
+For passing in settings, you need to send a hash to the `asterisk` class with the `iax_options` parameter:

+    ```puppet
     $iax_options = {
         autokill => 'yes',
         jitterbuffer => 'no',
         forcejitterbuffer => 'no',
     }
-    class { 'asterisk::iax':
+    class { 'asterisk':
         iax_options => $iax_options,
     }
+    ```

-One thing to watch out for, is that when you are giving a hash to the `asterisk::iax` class, all the default values are not present anymore!
+One thing to watch out for, is that when you are giving a hash to the `asterisk` class, all the default values are not present anymore!
 So, you need to define values for all of those that you are not overriding.
 Here is the default hash with the default values, as defined in params.pp: